 Moroccan Ghassoul Clay Recommendations

-The Moroccan Clay brand I use is only available locally but after some research, below are two suitable recommendations, which are more widely available.
-I mix all my clay with distilled water or rose water.
+The Moroccan Clay brand I use is only available locally but after some research, below are three suitable recommendations, which are more widely available.